cknowlden/cknowlden/README.md

   https://rural-wisconsin-bf995dbe973e.herokuapp.com/#/
   https://github.com/cknowlden/solo-project-farmer-appreciation

+- I recently graduated with a certificate in full stack software engineering.
+Primarily we used the PERN stack.
+I enjoy javascript but am also in the process of learning python as well.

 - 💬 Fun fact:  I am an amatuer astronomer interested in learning more about theoretical physics and string theory.
 - 📫 How to reach me: cali.knowlden@gmail.com